tgquintela/tgquintela.github.io/_notes/agile_software_development.md

 ---
-title: "Agile software development"
+title: "# Agile software development
+"
 collection: notes
 permalink: /notes/agile_software_development
 date: 2016-06-01
-Tags:
-  - Programming
-  - Programming paradigms
-  - Software development

 ---

+# Agile software development

+2016-06-01

 Agile programming is a paradigm of programming which is composed by a set of solutions and techniques with a common driven principles focused in collaboration, self-organization and adaptability.
 In the opposite of waterfall paradigm, agile development consider the software projects are more flexible then industrial or building projects.
 In order to get adaptatible planning, evolutionary development and early response to change, the organization structure of the software development team has to acomplish: